-Students who hold the Graduate Certificate or Graduate Diploma receive credit for topics already taken.
+Students who hold the Graduate Certificate receive credit for topics already taken.

 Applicants must normally:

-- hold a Graduate Certificate or Graduate Diploma offered by the Discipline of Public Health; or
+- hold a Graduate Certificate offered by the Discipline of Public Health; or

-- hold an approved degree or equivalent qualification from an approved tertiary institution and have not less than two years' approved work experience in Public Health or a related area; or
+- hold an approved degree in a related field or equivalent qualification from an approved tertiary institution.

 The choice of research projects for the Dissertation topic will be dependent upon the available areas of expertise of the teaching staff.

-The Master of Public Health aims to provide students with the understanding and skills to take action on the Public Health principles, values and practices that reduce inequity in health care access and health outcomes, and improves population health status.
+The Master of Public Health aims to provide students with the ability to apply knowledge and skills in relation to public health principles, values and practices that reduce inequity in health care access and health outcomes, and improve population health status.

 At the completion of the course it is expected that graduates will be able to:

-- critical analysis of evidence, models and theories from social, economic, environmental and political dimensions
+- in critical analysis of evidence, complex theories, problems, and concepts regarding social, economic, environmental, and political determinants of health

-- development, planning, implementation and evaluation of Public Health approaches to health problems
+- in developing, planning, and evaluating public health approaches to health problems

 To qualify for The Master of Public Health (Public Health Research), a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below.
 In order to proceed to the Dissertation component of the award, students must demonstrate a Credit grade point average or better for the 36 units of coursework topics completed prior to commencing the Dissertation.
-Students who are not able to demonstrate a Credit grade point average will be required to transfer to another stream of The Master of Public Health which does not contain a Dissertation component, or may choose to exit with the Graduate Diploma of Primary Health Care.
+Students who are not able to demonstrate a Credit grade point average will be required to transfer to another stream of the Master of Public Health which does not contain a Dissertation component, or may choose to exit with the Graduate Diploma of Public Health.